tkmarsh/AutoSSH/README.md

 -n is used to search for the IP using Nmap (Requires root).
 ```

+-n is slower and requies root to run, but is needed if the ARP cache doesn't contain the IP.

 Designed for Debian, so results may vary between distros.